openSVM/agave/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 ---
-title: Inflation Schedule
+titwe: infwation scheduwe
 ---

-**Subject to change.**
+**subject t-to change.**

-Validator-clients have two functional roles in the Solana network:
+v-vawidatow-cwients h-have t-two functionaw w-wowes in the sowana n-nyetwowk:

-- Validate \(vote\) the current global state of their observed PoH.
+- v-vawidate \(vote\) t-the cuwwent gwobaw state of theiw obsewved poh. σωσ
-- Be elected as ‘leader’ on a stake-weighted round-robin schedule during which time they are responsible for collecting outstanding transactions and incorporating them into their observed PoH, thus updating the global state of the network and providing chain continuity.
+- be ewected as ‘weadew’ o-on a stake-weighted wound-wobin scheduwe duwing w-which time they awe wesponsibwe f-fow cowwecting outstanding twansactions and incowpowating them into t-theiw obsewved poh, thus updating t-the gwobaw s-state of the nyetwowk and pwoviding chain continuity. -.-

-Validator-client rewards for these services are to be distributed at the end of each Solana epoch.
-As previously discussed, compensation for validator-clients is provided via a commission charged on the protocol-based annual inflation rate dispersed in proportion to the stake-weight of each validator-node \(see below\) along with leader-claimed transaction fees available during each leader rotation.
-I.e. during the time a given validator-client is elected as leader, it has the opportunity to keep a portion of each transaction fee, less a protocol-specified amount that is destroyed \(see [Validation-client State Transaction Fees](ed_vce_state_validation_transaction_fees.md)\).
+vawidatow-cwient wewawds f-fow these sewvices awe to be distwibuted at the end of each sowana epoch. ^^;; as pweviouswy d-discussed, XD compensation f-fow vawidatow-cwients i-is pwovided v-via a commission c-chawged on the pwotocow-based annuaw infwation w-wate dispewsed in pwopowtion to the stake-weight o-of each vawidatow-node \(see bewow\) awong with weadew-cwaimed twansaction fees avaiwabwe duwing each weadew w-wotation. 🥺 i.e. duwing the time a-a given vawidatow-cwient i-is ewected a-as weadew, òωó it has the oppowtunity to keep a powtion of each t-twansaction fee, (ˆ ﻌ ˆ)♡ w-wess a pwotocow-specified amount t-that is destwoyed \(see [Validation-client State Transaction Fees](ed_vce_state_validation_transaction_fees.md)\). -.-

-The effective protocol-based annual staking yield \(%\) per epoch received by validation-clients is to be a function of:
+t-the effective pwotocow-based a-annuaw staking yiewd \(%\) p-pew epoch weceived by vawidation-cwients is t-to be a function of:

-- the current global inflation rate, derived from the pre-determined disinflationary issuance schedule \(see [Validation-client Economics](ed_vce_overview.md)\)
+- the cuwwent g-gwobaw infwation wate, dewived f-fwom the pwe-detewmined d-disinfwationawy issuance scheduwe \(see [Validation-client Economics](ed_vce_overview.md)\)
-- the fraction of staked SOLs out of the current total circulating supply,
+- the fwaction of staked sows out of the cuwwent totaw ciwcuwating s-suppwy, :3
-- the commission charged by the validation service,
+- t-the commission chawged by the v-vawidation sewvice, ʘwʘ
-- the up-time/participation \[% of available slots that validator had opportunity to vote on\] of a given validator over the previous epoch.
+- t-the up-time/pawticipation \[% of available slots that validator had opportunity to vote on\] of a given validator over the previous epoch.

 The first factor is a function of protocol parameters only \(i.e. independent of validator behavior in a given epoch\) and results in an inflation schedule designed to incentivize early participation, provide clear monetary stability and provide optimal security in the network.